MayaPosch/MQTTCute/README.md

 The received messages will be displayed twice, once in hexadecimal format on the left side, then in text format on the right side.

+To **discover** active topics underneath a category, use the `New discovery' toolbar option and fill in a topic that ends with an MQTT wildcard topic ('/#').
+In the window that appears one can then check 'subscribe' and the text field will be filled with all active topics on which are currently being published.

 ## TODO ##

 At this point MQTTCute is still quite barebones.
 Features that are planned for inclusion are: